-- 60 international terrorist organisations are proscribed under the Terrorism Act 2000. - Of these, two organisations are proscribed under powers introduced in the Terrorism Act 2006, for glorifying terrorism. - 14 organisations in Northern Ireland that were proscribed under previous legislation.
+- 60 international terrorist organisations are proscribed under the Terrorism Act 2000. - 14 organisations in Northern Ireland that were proscribed under previous legislation.

 The information about the groups' aims was given to Parliament when they were proscribed.

 Users should bear in mind that there is no universal standard for transliterating Arabic and other languages into Latin characters.
 Therefore, the spelling of the names of proscribed organisations appearing in other publications may differ slightly from that given in this list.